-The following are suggested guidelines for consideration by NCAA member schools contemplating an in-house drug-testing program:
+The following are suggested guidelines for consideration by NCAA member schools contemplating an in-house drugtesting program:

 - 1. Consider consulting with legal, risk management and other applicable campus departments at an early stage. - 2.
-Consider developing, distributing and publicizing written policies that will govern testing procedures and that address relevant topics such as: (a) the purposes of the drug-testing program; (b) who will be tested and by what methods; (c) the substances to be tested for, how often and under what conditions (i.e., announced, unannounced or both); and (d) the actions to be taken in response to a positive test.
+Consider developing, distributing and publicizing written policies that will govern testing procedures and that address relevant topics such as: (a) the purposes of the drug-testing program; (b) who will be tested and by what methods; (c) the substances to be tested for, how often and under what conditions (announced, unannounced or both); and (d) the actions to be taken in response to a positive test.
 Consider sharing a copy of the policy with all student-athletes entering the school's intercollegiate athletics program and confirming that they have an adequate opportunity to read and ask questions about the policy. - 3.
 Because the scope of the NCAA Drug-Testing Consent Form is limited to NCAA-conducted drug testing activities, consider and consult with legal, risk management and other applicable campus departments about the extent to which other student-athlete consents may be required and how best to implement and incorporate those activities into other institutional practices. - 4.
-Consider proactively exploring the various logistical, technical and economic questions that can arise in connection with campus drug-testing including, among others: - a.
-When and how samples will be collected, secured and transported. - b.
-Which laboratory(ies) will be used and which certifications/accreditations will be required. - c.
-How samples will be stored and for how long before analysis. - d.
-Which analytical methods will be used in the laboratory. - e.
-Cost. - f.
-How will test results be reviewed and validated. - g.
-How medical exceptions and appeals will be handled. - h.
-Who will receive the results and how the results will be used.
+Consider proactively exploring the various logistical, technical and economic questions that can arise in connection with campus drug testing including, among others: - a.
+When and how will samples be collected, secured and transported? - b.
+Which laboratory(ies) will be used and which certifications/accreditations will be required?

-5. Consider involving and soliciting input from stakeholders in various relevant academic departments and disciplines across campus (e.g., pharmacy, pharmacology, chemistry, medicine).
+- c.
+How will samples be stored and for how long before analysis? - d.
+Which analytical methods will be used in the laboratory? - e.
+What is the cost? - f.
+How will test results be reviewed and validated? - g.
+How will medical exceptions and appeals be handled? - h.
+Who will receive the results and how will the results be used? - 5.
+Consider involving and soliciting input from stakeholders in various relevant academic departments and disciplines across campus (e.g., pharmacy, pharmacology, chemistry, medicine).